BerkeBuyukkopru/Turkish-Recipe-Nutrition-Analyzer/README.md

 ## About the Project

-Turkish Recipe Nutritional Analyzer is a small NLP-based recipe analysis project developed with Python.
+Turkish Recipe Nutrition Analyzer is a small NLP-based recipe analysis project developed with Python.
 It processes Turkish recipe texts, detects ingredients and quantities, converts supported measurement units into approximate gram values, and calculates nutritional values using a local food database.

 The main goal of this project is to demonstrate how natural language processing can be used to extract structured ingredient data from unstructured Turkish recipe text.